Critically consider the health of your Development Management service to kickstart your improvement plan

 Training on the toolkit

 PAS has held training sessions on the toolkit, most recently at the PAS Chief Planners and Rising Stars Conference on 14th July 2022.
-The presentations give an introduction to the toolkit, a worked example and first hand experiences of using the toolkit from Epsom and Ewell, Uttlesford and South Hams / West Devon
+The presentations give an introduction to the toolkit, a worked example (2021 version of the toolkit) and first hand experiences of using the toolkit from Epsom and Ewell, Uttlesford and South Hams / West Devon